|

 Exercise and Diabetes

-your blood glucose levels is important for type 2
+Managing blood glucose levels is very important for type 2

-exercise are a few ways you can help manage proper blood sugar
+exercise are a few ways you can help manage your health.

 There are many benefits to exercise including